About The Project

 Multi-Site Experiment

-The Multi4More project is conducting a multi-site experiment to enhance multispecies mixtures’ design for various agricultural purposes.
-By evaluating aspects like forage production, nitrogen replacement value, nitrous oxide emissions intensity, total nitrogen yield, weed suppression, forage quality, invertebrate biodiversity, and soil health, the project aims to optimise multispecies mixtures to improve agricultural practices’ sustainability and productivity.
+The Multi4More project is conducting a multi-site experiment to enhance the design of multispecies mixtures’ for various agricultural purposes.
+By evaluating aspects like forage production, nitrogen replacement value, nitrous oxide emissions intensity, total nitrogen yield, weed suppression, forage quality and invertebrate biodiversity, the project aims to optimise multispecies mixtures to improve the sustainability and productivity of agricultural practices.

 Ovine Grazing Experiment

-The Multi4More project is using an innovative feeding experiment to assess the effects of plant diversity on animal performance and environmental impact.
-The study will focus on grasses, legumes, and herbs, evaluating various measurements such as pasture and livestock performance, feed intake and digestibility, rumen fermentation, nitrogen excretion, and methane emissions.
-By gaining a better understanding of the impact of plant diversity on livestock production practices, Multi4More aims to improve the overall efficiency and sustainability of the agricultural sector.
+The Multi4More project is using an innovative feeding experiment to assess the effects of plant diversity on sheep performance and environmental impact.
+The study will investigate how different combinations of grasses, legumes, and herbs can affect pasture and livestock performance, feed intake and digestibility, rumen fermentation, nitrogen excretion, and methane emissions.

 New Agricultural Resources Developed to Support Sustainable and Efficient Farming Practices